clstoulouse/motu/README.md

 for a user at a given time, number of requests to process simultaneously).
 Moreover, Motu implements a request size threshold.
 Motu masters the amount of data to extract per request by computing, without any data processing, the result data size of the request.
 Beyond the allowed threshold, every request is rejected.
 The threshold is set in the configuration file.
-Motu can be secured behing an authentication server and thus implements authorization.
+Motu can be secured behind an authentication server and thus implements authorization.
 A CAS server can implement the authentication.
 Motu receives with authentication process user information, including a user profile associated with the account.
 Motu is configured to authorize or not the user to access the dataset or group of datasets which user is trying to access.
 For administrators, Motu allows to monitor the usage of the server: the logs produced by Motu allow to know who (login) requests what (dataset) and when, with extraction criterias.